jonasblixt/upm/README.md

 also has built in short circuit protection.
 Three auxillary, open collector, outputs are available on pin header.

+# Ncurses TUI

 ![](https://github.com/jonpe960/upm/raw/master/doc/screenshot.png)

 The ncurses based TUI, displaying voltage, current and energy usage.
+Outputs can be controled from the TUI:
+ - A/a VBUS on/off
+ - S/s out1 on/off
+ - D/d out2 on/off
+ - F/f out3 on/off
+ - r Reset energy counters

 # Intended usage